Understanding Content Based Routing in EAI Bridges

 Now we are ready to build our solution and deploy to the cloud!

-What is Route Filters and Route Action?
+What are Route Filters and Route Action?

 Route Filters: The bridge enables you to route messages to the intended recipient based on filters.
 The filters are set to certain values that are passed as part of the message.
 For example, if the value in the element <Recipient> in the XML message is set to Finance, send the message to Service A. Otherwise, send the message to Service B.